EtienneAb3d/karaok-AI/README.md

 # karaok-AI
-Karaoke Player / Editor with automatic clip creation from any song file using vocals and lyrics extraction (Speech-to-Text).
+**karaok-AI** is a karaoke Player / Editor with automatic clip creation from any song file using vocals and lyrics extraction (Speech-to-Text).

 karaok-AI lyrics and timestamps editor: